wavefrontHQ/help/cloud_integrations_add_kubernetes.md

 ### Add a Kubernetes Cluster

 Tanzu Observability provides a comprehensive solution for monitoring Kubernetes.
-To set up the Kubernetes integration, you must install the Wavefront Operator.
+To set up the Kubernetes integration, you must install and configure the Wavefront Operator.
 The setup process varies based on the distribution type that you choose to monitor.

 1. In the **Collector Configuration** section, configure the deployment options for the cluster.
     1. In the **Cluster Name** text box provide the name of your Kubernetes cluster.